aria-player/aria/docs/creating_plugins.md

 This tutorial describes how to create, package, and install Aria plugins.
 As an example, we'll create a simple plugin that logs the player state to the console.

 > ⚠️ This tutorial uses JavaScript rather than TypeScript for simplicity, as the plugin installation system expects a plain ES Module as an entry point.
-If you'd like to write your plugin in TypeScript, you can access the relevant types via the `@aria-player/types` npm package.
+If you'd like to write your plugin in TypeScript, you can use the types defined in the `packages/types/` folder.
 ## Plugin structure

 Plugins consist of two files in a zip archive: